8 Eco-Dive Resorts in the Philippines: Sustainable Scuba Vacation

 Sangat Island Dive Resort, Coron

-Located on the southwestern tip of Sangat Island, this sustainable Philippines dive resort opened in 1994.
-Today, it features 22 bungalows and villas designed in a locally inspired architectural style.
+Sangat Island Dive Resort features 22 bungalows and villas designed in a locally-inspired architectural style.
 All feature thatched roofs and woven bamboo walls that blend seamlessly into the natural surroundings.

 Accommodation options range from cosy beachfront cottages to the luxurious Lambingan Villa, which sits directly on its own private beach.
+If you have the funds to splurge…do it!

 Casalay Boutique Villas & Dive Resort, Puerto Galera